lulf/dove/README.md

 Dove exposes three different APIs:

 * A connection API that allows you to send and receive frames defined as rust types.
-This could be useful for embedded systems.
 * A driver API that enables multiplexing of multiple connections and processing events for those connections.
 * A client reactor-like API with an event handler.